Salvadoran cuisine: Alcoholic beverages

 The most common alcoholic beverage in El Salvador is beer (cerveza).
 Popular beers are made by Industrias La Constancia.
 Established in 2004, with their first bottling in 2015, Ron Cihuatán is El Salvador's only rum distiller.

 The national liquor of El Salvador is Tic Tack, a sugar cane distillate.
 Tick Tack has similar flavors to cachaça.

 Seafood

 Salvadorans eat a large variety of seafood.
 Salvadoran ceviches are made with clams, oysters, fish, shrimp, snails, octopus, squid, and a type of black clam called conchas by locals.
-Cocktails and ceviches are prepared with a type of tomato and chopped onion sauce or a dark sauce called Salsa Perring, which is a local way of pronouncing Lea & Perrins Worcestershire sauce, and both are sprinkled with lemon juice.
+Cocktails and ceviches are prepared with a type of tomato and chopped onion sauce or Worcestershire sauce, locally called "Salsa Inglesa" or Salsa Perring after the Lea & Perrins brand, and both are sprinkled with lemon juice.

 Salvadorans also eat fried crabs and lobsters or fried fish with garlic and lemon.
 Shrimps are also eaten roasted, al ajillo, or in butter.
 There is also a type of seafood soup called mariscada, which contains fish, clams, octopus, squid, shrimp, and crab.